autokey/autokey/Installing.md

 The following Python3 dependencies need to be installed.
 If the install fails, look at your error messages - you might need to manually install one or more of the dependencies.
 Many dependencies are not specified in `setup.py`, so are not installed automatically.

 Installing the dependencies from PyPI may be tricky and break your system in unexpected ways, so prefer to install the dependencies from your Distribution’s package manager where-ever possible.
-For example, installing `dbus-python` from PyPI will _shadow_ your local `dbus-python` installation (even if installed later by your package manager), _including any plugins present there_.
+For example, installing `dbus-python` from PyPI will _shadow_ your local `dbus-python` installation (even if installed later by your package manager), _including any plugins present in the system installation_.
 This may break software relying on the presence of those plugins, for example the HPLIP software.

 ## Dependencies